-Are you curious about hiring a string quartet for a wedding or private event but don’t know where to start?
+Are you curious about hiring a string quartet for a wedding or private event, but don’t know where to start?
 We’ve compiled answers to the questions we hear most often, complete with tips and inside knowledge from some of our top string quartets.
-To discuss booking a quartet with our team, simply email [email protected].

 Which instruments are in a string quartet?

-Quartets have a much more resonant sound than a trio.
-The fourth instrument allows for richer harmonies – especially important if you want to be able to hear the ensemble over background noise.
-Most classical music (e.g. Mozart and Haydn) and pop arrangements are for string quartet, not trio.
-However, some ensembles do offer a trio option, which typically costs 25% less.
-Ideal if you have restricted space or a tight budget!
+Due to their larger size, string quartets naturally have a more resonant and fuller sound than a string trio.
+The fourth instrument allows for richer harmonies – especially important if you want to be able to hear the ensemble over background noise at a busy event or wedding.

-Which parts of the wedding ceremony will the quartet play at?
+Which parts of the wedding ceremony will a string quartet play at?

 How much space does a string quartet need?

 Approximately 2 x 3 meters – imagine a Volkswagen Beetle with half of the bonnet missing.
-The musicians’ bows will be moving, so guests shouldn’t stand/be seated too close.
-Instruments are very fragile and expensive so it’s best to keep children and exuberant dancers at a safe distance!
+The musicians’ bows will be moving, so it’s important that guests aren’t standing or seated too close.
+Instruments are very fragile and expensive, so it’s best to keep children and exuberant dancers at a safe distance!
 If guests are curious, many musicians will be happy to talk about their instruments, so feel free to ask.

 Do I need to provide food?